Stress is tiring but manageable

 Your brain will fire into overdrive

 Everybody has two nervous systems – the sympathetic and the parasympathetic.
 At night, you switch from one to the other.
 However, this change is disturbed by stress, and results in you becoming over-worried and anxious.
 This, as you would guess, keeps you awake at night!

-It turns into a viscous cycle
+It turns into a vicious cycle

 Stress not only affects you during the night, it can also turn into a cycle of misery.
-You end up in a self-repeating loop and this can really get you down.
+You end up in a self-repeating loop and this can get you down.

 You go to bed and can’t get to sleep, this makes you tired.
 You wake up in the morning and feel stressed because you couldn’t get to sleep the night before.
 After a pretty bad day at university (through lack of sleep) you go to bed and well, you’re so stressed about the horrible day you’ve had, sleeping is again, impossible.

 A few things you can do to relieve stress!

 If you’re reading this and suffering from stress, we’ve come up with a range of stress-busting tactics:

 - Take a whiff of lavender: floral scent has the knack of relaxing the body and is well known as a cure for insomnia.